exercism/csharp/exercises/concept/chars/.meta/design.md

 ## Concepts

 - `chars`: know of the existence of the `char` type; know that a `char` represents; know how to define a `char`; know how to access a `char` in a string by index; know of some basic `char` methods (like converting to uppercase).
-- `StringBuilder`: know how to use this.
+- `string-builder`: know how to use a StringBuilder; know that it is more performant than simple concatenation

 ## Prerequisites